WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 ## Password

 In order to spend a coin, the transaction must be signed by the private key corresponding to that coin.
-Wasabi stores your master private key on the computer, encrypted with the password that you specified during the [wallet generation](/using-wasabi/WalletGeneration.md#what-password-to-choose).
+Wasabi stores a secret on the computer, encrypted with the password that you specified during the [wallet generation](/using-wasabi/WalletGeneration.md#what-password-to-choose).
-To spend a coin you need to type in or copy and paste the password, which decrypts the master private key, which is used to derive the child private key that signs the transaction.
+To spend a coin you need to type in the password, which decrypts the encrypted secret, and then derive the child private key that signs the transaction.
-Afterwards the password is wiped from memory.
+Afterwards the password is wiped from the memory.

 ## Broadcast